Skip to content ↓

 Context

 We are a successful village school with a mixed intake, in respect of socio- economic background and readiness for school.
 Most pupils are white British so there is a strong focus within the curriculum on preparing pupils to live in a diverse modern Britain.
+Education for diversity and inclusion is a strength of the school.

 On entry, achievement levels are varied but all pupils make strong progress to achieve well by the end of KS2 – evidenced by published results.